John Entwistle: Later years

 In 2001, he played in Alan Parsons' Beatles tribute show A Walk Down Abbey Road.
 The show also featured Ann Wilson of Heart, Todd Rundgren, David Pack of Ambrosia, Godfrey Townsend, Steve Luongo and John Beck of It Bites.
-That year he also played with the Who at the Concert for New York City.
+That year he also played with the Who at The Concert for New York City.
 He also joined forces again with the John Entwistle Band for an 8-gig tour.
 This time Chris Clark played keyboards.
-From January–February 2002, Entwistle played his last concerts with the Who in a handful of dates in England, the last being on 8 February at London's Royal Albert Hall.
+From January–February 2002, Entwistle played his last concerts with the Who in a handful of dates in England, the last being on 8 February at the Royal Albert Hall in South Kensington, London.
 In late 2002, an expanded 2-CD Left for Live Deluxe was released, highlighting the John Entwistle Band's performances.

 Art

 Between 1996 and 2002, Entwistle attended dozens of art openings in his honour.
 He chatted with each collector, personalising their art with a quote and a sketch of "Boris".
 In early 2002, Entwistle finished what was his last drawing.
 "Eyes Wide Shut" represented a new style for Entwistle.
 Featuring Jimi Hendrix, Pete Townshend, Jimmy Page of Led Zeppelin and Eric Clapton, Entwistle's style had evolved from simple line drawings and caricatures to a more lifelike representation of his subjects.
 He was more confident and relaxed with his art and ready to share that with his collectors.

 Entwistle wrote this on one of his pictures:

 Now ... !
 I'm still the bass guitarist.
 If you're reading this bio at a show – don't forget to wave – I'm the one on the left.
 If you're reading this at an art show – Help support a starving Artist BUY SOMETHING!